GoogleCloudPlatform/community/tutorials/gke-quickstart/index.md

-Use this interactive walkthrough to learn how to deploy a sample application using [Google Kubernetes Engine (GKE)][gke-docs] and configure it to be accessible from the Internet.
+Use this interactive walkthrough to learn how to deploy a sample application using [Google Kubernetes Engine (GKE)][gke-docs] and configure it to be accessible from the internet.
 There are step-by-step instructions in the **Learn** panel on the right side of the Cloud Console to guide you.

 [![Open in Cloud Console](https://walkthroughs.googleusercontent.com/tutorial/resources/open-in-console-button.svg)](https://console.cloud.google.com/getting-started?tutorial=gke_quickstart)